reflex-dev/reflex-web/blog/2023-10-11-graphing-update.md

 ## Extra Example

-We can add add extra `area` components to our chart to show the `uv` and `amt` data as well.
-We can also add a `tooltip` component to show the data when we hover over the chart.
+We can add extra `area` components to our chart to show the `uv` and `amt` data as well.
+We can also add a `graphing_tooltip` an `cartesian_grid` component to show the data when we hover over the chart.

 Keep in mind the child coming first will be display in the back so the order of the `area` components matters.